10 DEI Activities for the Workplace (With Debrief)

 One way to bring people together is to show them just how much in common they have.
 “Cross the Line” is one of the best DEI activities to make this happen.

-Materials: None – just a piece of masking tape and a list of questions
+Materials: A piece of masking tape and a list of questions

-- At first, use masking tape or any other material to draw a line down the middle of the floor.
-Next, have all of your staff stand on one side of the line.
+- At first, draw a line down the middle of the floor using the masking tape.
+Next, have all of your team members stand on one side of the line.

-(Note: Some of the questions could include some of the following:
+Some of the questions could include the following:

 How many of you were nervous to start on your first day of work at our company?

-- After the questions have all been asked, tell everyone to stop and look around.
+- After 10-15 questions, tell everyone to stop and look around.

 #2.
 Surprising Fact